-If you have your obtained your ESTA authorisation, but your passport is due to expire before
+If you have obtained your ESTA authorisation, but your passport is due to expire before the end

-the end of 2 year validity period, then your ESTA will expire automatically with the expiration
+of the 2-year validity period, then your ESTA will expire automatically with the expiration of

 you will need to apply for your new ESTA

-, and repay the fee.
-If you gave your email address when you applied for ESTA, you will receive
+repay the fee.
+If you gave your email address when you applied for ESTA, you will receive a notice

 Another possible reason why your ESTA might expire before the 2 years are up is because you

-for more than 90 days at a time.
-If you overstay, even if it is just for a couple of days,
+the U.S. for more than 90 days at a time.
+If you overstay, even if it is just for a couple of

-then you will no longer be able to travel using the VWP.
-It will also be a little bit harder
+days, then you will no longer be able to travel using the VWP.
+It will also be more difficult

 to visit the U.S. again using the B2 visa, as an individual who overstays their visa is seen